Additivemenu/spoonlee1/Udemy/React/C20-react-router/README.md

 + what is SPA ? why we need SPA
   + react router  watches for URL changes. when URL changes, it prevents it from sending request(prevent browser default refresh), but render the components conditionally on the page so that it looks likes navigation but just a single page

-+ defining routes & navigation header
++ :bangbang: defining routes & navigation header
+  + layout component & page component -> very similar to next.js file-based navigation concept
-  + nested pages: if multiple pages share a common component
+  + nested pages: if multiple pages share a common component - see e.g. in [3.0 practice](#3.0 :bangbang::gem: practice)

 + navigate programmatically
-  + in react  navigation for react native, screens are registered and identified by screen name; parameters are passed into that screen when navigate programmatically
+  + in `react navigation` for `react native`, screens are registered and identified by screen name; parameters are passed into that screen when navigate programmatically
-  + Similarly,  in react router for react web, <span style="color: yellow">a page is registered and identified by a url path</span>, parameters are passed into that page through the url's parameter
+  + :bangbang: Similarly,  in `react router` for `react` web, <span style="color: yellow">a page is registered and identified by a url path</span>, parameters are passed into that page through the url's parameter

++ data fetching with react router
+  + `useLoader()` hook: use case - fetch data before navigating to and render target page